LGUG2Z/komorebi/docs/cli/promote.md

 # promote

 ```
-Promote the focused window to the top of the tree
+Promote the focused window to the largest tile via container removal and re-insertion

 Usage: komorebic.exe promote